Termination of employment- 15+1 useful information

 Severance pay in the event of dismissal by the employer

-It is important to note that if the employer initiates the dismissal, the employee is entitled to severance pay – provided that the dismissal is not due to the employee’s conduct in relation to the employment or for health reasons.
+It is important to note that when the employer initiates the termination, the employee is entitled to severance pay — except in the following cases:

 The severance pay is calculated on the basis of the absentee pay and the length of time the employee has worked at the given company.
 No severance pay is due after less than three years’ in the employment.